Niš: Geography

 The road running from the North, from Western and Central Europe and Belgrade down to the Morava River valley, forks into two major lines at Niš: the southern line, leading to Thessalonica and Athens, and the eastern one leading towards Sofia and Istanbul.

 Niš is situated at the 43°19' latitude north and 21°54' longitude east, in the Nišava valley, near the spot where it joins the South Morava.
 The main city square, the city's central part, is at 194 m above sea level.
 The highest point in the city area is "Sokolov kamen" (Falcon's rock) on the Suva Planina (Dry Mountain) (1523 m) while the lowest spot is at Trupale, near the mouth of the Nišava (173 m).
 The city covers 596.71 km² of five municipalities.
 Below Niska Banja and Nis, under the ground is a natural source of hot water, unique potential of clean and renewable geothermal energy at the surface of up to 65 square kilometers.
-The natural reservoir is at a depth of 500 to 800 meters, and the estimated capacity is about 400 million cubic meters of thermal mineral water.
+According to some sources, the natural reservoir is at a depth of 500 to 800 meters, and the estimated capacity is about 400 million cubic meters of thermal mineral water.

 Climate

 Niš has a humid subtropical climate, but with continental influences.
 Average annual temperature in the area of Niš is 12.4 °C. July is the warmest month of the year, with an average of 23.1 °C. The coldest month is January, averaging at 0.9 °C. The average of the annual rainfall is 613.8 mm.
 The average barometer value is 992.74 mb.
 On average, there are 134 days with rain and snow cover lasts for 41 days.

+Average temperatures in Niš are rising and they are about 1 °C higher in last 15 years than in period from 1991 to 2020.
+Number of snow days and days with frost is decreasing, since January is the only month with average lows below 0 °C.

 Demographics

-According to the final results from the 2011 census, the population of city proper of Niš was 183,164, while its administrative area had a population of 260,237.
+According to the final results from the 2022 census, the population of city proper of Niš was 182,797, while its administrative area had a population of 260,237.

 The city of Niš has 87,975 households with 2,96 members on average, while the number of homes is 119,196.

 Religion structure in the city of Niš is predominantly Serbian Orthodox (240,765), with minorities like Muslims (2,486), Catholics (809), Protestants (258), Atheists (109) and others.
 Most of the population speaks Serbian language (249,949).

 The composition of population by sex and average age: